FAQs: Immigration to Australia

 1. Can anyone immigrate to Australia?

 No, it is not anyone who can move to Australia.
-You have to be eligible for an Australian visa in order to be able to immigrate to Down Under.
+You must be eligible for an Australian visa to immigrate to Down Under.

 2. What are the different types of visas for Australia?

-Australia offers visas that enable migrants to do all of the following:
+Australia offers visas that enable migrants to do the following:

-- Work in Australia for an employer under either as a skilled migrant or sponsored by an employer.
+- Work in Australia as a skilled migrant or sponsored worker

-- You are still eligible for an Employer Sponsored visa if you’re under the age of 50.
+- Business Innovation and Investment Visa: You can apply for these visas if you’re under the age of 55

 4. What do I do if I want to work in Australia?